MarioIuliano87/project_wf/Visualisations.md

 * Registered rides are more dictated by working hours during the week.
 There are 2 spikes occurring during the commuting time.
 * This shows that registered customer use the service for daily commuting and to move through the city.

-* Casual rides increases during the working time (10am - 17 am) and they remain pretty stable before decreasing.
+* Casual rides increases during the working time (10am - 5pm) and they remain relatively stable before decreasing.
 The trend is less spiky compared to registered.
 * Casuals might be tourists or leisure customers.

 ![image](https://user-images.githubusercontent.com/73912794/138667508-0f9b2943-dee7-44de-b190-7bee702e9497.png)